 That would be a mistake.
 There are differences, some subtle, others more substantial, between the Euroskeptic parties, which could easily frustrate some of their attempts to work together.

-The New York Times reports that “fringe cranks steeped in antisemitism and other noxious beliefs from Europe’s fascist past,” including France’s Front national, “are expected to post strong gains in this week’s election.”
-The Front might win more votes than either the ruling Socialist Party or France’s mainstream conservatives.
+The New York Times reports that “fringe cranks steeped in antisemitism and other noxious beliefs from Europe’s fascist past,” including France’s National Front, “are expected to post strong gains in this week’s election.”
+The Front might even win more votes than either the ruling Socialist Party or France’s mainstream conservatives.

-Citing The New York Times article, The American Interest‘s Walter Russel Mead finds many similarities between the various Euroskeptic parties.
+Citing The New York Times article, The American Interest‘s Walter Russel Mead finds many similarities between the Euroskeptics:

 Some of them say Russia is the new champion of freedom and security in Europe.
 Some say Europe needs to break away from its “submission” to the United States.
 Others urge attacks on immigrants and Roma.
 Some idolize Adolf Hitler and celebrate Mein Kampf.
 Many disparage Muslims and foreigners and gays and Jews in disgusting language.
 You can find them in England, France, Hungary, Denmark, Germany, Austria, Greece, Spain, Belgium, Italy and beyond.
 They are Europe’s resurgent far right.

 The Freedom Party is not antisemitic.
 Indeed, few other political parties in the Netherlands are as passionately pro-Israel.
 Also unlike the Front, and most nationalist parties in Central and Eastern Europe, it is a strong advocate of gay rights.
-Even UKIP, which calls itself libertarian, won’t go so far as to embrace gay marriage.
+Even UKIP, which calls itself libertarian, won’t go so far as to support marriage equality.

 Greece’s Golden Dawn and Hungary’s Jobbik are clearly fascist.
 Others, such as the Danish People’s Party and Freedom Party of Austria, are somewhat xenophobic, but calling them altogether racist would be a stretch.